dyne/tomb/README.md

 minimalist tool and its code should be readable.
 Guidelines on the coding style are illustrated in [doc/HACKING.txt](doc/HACKING.txt).

-Tomb's developers can be contacted using the issues on GitHub or over IRC on https://irc.dyne.org channel **#dyne** (or direct port 9999 SSL)

 # Licensing

-Tomb is Copyright (C) 2007-2021 by the Dyne.org Foundation and maintained by Denis Roio <J@dyne.org>.
+Tomb is Copyright (C) 2007-2022 by the Dyne.org Foundation and maintained by [Jaromil](/jaromil).
 More information on all the developers involved is found in the [AUTHORS](AUTHORS.md) file.

 This source code is free software; you can redistribute it and/or